Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to combining professional activities with personal enjoyment, which may lead to conflict or distractions.
-The phrase uses "business" and "pleasure" metaphorically, meaning work and enjoyment, rather than suggesting an actual combination of two activities.
+The idiom uses "business" and "pleasure" metaphorically, meaning work and enjoyment, rather than suggesting an actual combination of two activities.

 Origin: